This guide has been tested against Linux distributions only. To ensure a successful production environment setup, consider using a Linux system.

 _22# 1.
 Download the archive_22_22wget https://go.dev/dl/go1.18.2.linux-amd64.tar.gz_22_22# Optional: remove previous /go files:_22_22sudo rm -rf /usr/local/go_22_22# 2.
 Unpack:_22_22sudo tar -C /usr/local -xzf go1.18.2.linux-amd64.tar.gz_22_22# 3.
 Add the path to the go-binary to your system path:_22# (for this to persist, add this line to your ~/.profile or ~/.bashrc or ~/.zshrc)_22_22export PATH=$PATH:/usr/local/go/bin_22_22# 4.
 Verify your installation:_22_22go version_22_22# go version go1.18.2 linux/amd64

 sudo apt-get install -y build-essential

-terrad uses the following TCP ports.
-Toggle their settings to fit your environment.
+Terrad uses the following TCP ports.
+Toggle their settings to match your environment.

 Most validators will only need to open the following port: